GeoscienceAustralia/ptha/propagation/SWALS/README.md

 Getting started
 ---------------

-SWALS requires existing installs of gfortran, gdal, and netcdf, with the latter compiled with the same version of gfortran that you use to compile SWALS.
+SWALS requires existing installs of gfortran (>= 4.7), gdal, and netcdf, with the latter compiled with the same version of gfortran that you use to compile SWALS.
 It is setup to run on linux type environments.

-If you have those, then try to compile and run the unit tests in tests/unit_tests.
+If you have those dependencies, then try to compile and run the unit tests in tests/unit_tests.
 The programs therein should print many 'PASS' statements, and no 'FAIL' statements or other errors.

 If that works, then try running the test case in examples/nthmp/BP02, which will compare SWALS with analytical solutions (and experimental data) for a well known